Bootstrap-Based Goodness-of-Fit Test for Parametric Families of Conditional Distributions: Simulations and examples

-So, in a next step, we fitted a linear model with Gamma distribution to the dataset and again used the three different tests to evaluate its goodness-of-fit.
-As illustrated in table \ref{tab:bank_pvals}, all of the methods yield high $p$-values this time meaning that the model is not rejected and thus seems to describe the data appropriately.
+As before, we fit the model to the dataset via MLE and use the three different tests to evaluate its goodness-of-fit.
+As illustrated in \Fref{tab:bank_pvals}, all of the methods yield high $p$-values this time, meaning that the model is not rejected and thus seems to describe the data appropriately.

-\textbf{Bike sharing data} As another real-world dataset, we consider the bike sharing data from \citet{bikesharing} that was also analyzed in \citet{dikta2021bootstrap}.
-It contains the hourly and daily count of rental bikes in Washington DC in 2011 and 2012 together with corresponding weather and seasonal information.
-The data is preprocessed in the same way as discussed in \citet[Example 5.44]{dikta2021bootstrap} leaving us with continuous variables for the normalized temperature, humidity and wind speed as well as factors indicating the weather situation, year, season and type of day (working day, holiday or day between Christmas and \mbox{New Year}).
+\textbf{Bike sharing data} As another real-world dataset, we consider the bike sharing data that were also analyzed in \citet{dikta2021bootstrap}.
+It was first considered in \citet{fanaee2014event} and can be downloaded from the UC Irvine Machine Learning Repository \citep{bikesharing}.
+The dataset contains the daily count of rental bikes in Washington DC in 2011 and 2012, together with corresponding weather and seasonal information.
+The data are preprocessed in the same way as discussed in \citet[Example 5.44]{dikta2021bootstrap}, leaving us with continuous variables for the normalized temperature, humidity and wind speed as well as factors indicating the weather situation, year, season and type of day.
+A more detailed description of the variables, including some summary statistics, is given in \Fref{tab:bike_data}.

-As Dikta and Scheer, we use the daily rental counts as output variable $Y$ and all of the listed variables together with an intercept, the squared temperature, the squared humidity and an interaction term between year and season as covariate vector $X$.
-In section 6.1.2 of their book, Dikta and Scheer identify two parametric GLMs -- a negative binomial model and a log-transformed Gaussian model -- that appear to fit the given data, as they are not rejected by their goodness-of-fit test at a significance level of $0.05$.
+As Dikta and Scheer, we use the daily rental counts (registered) as the output variable $Y$ and all other listed variables together with an intercept, the squared temperature, the squared humidity and an interaction term between year and season as the covariate vector $X$.
+In section 6.1.2 of their book, Dikta and Scheer identify two parametric GLMs---a negative binomial (NB) and a log-transformed Gaussian (LTG) model---that appear to fit the given data, as they are not rejected by their goodness-of-fit test at a significance level of $0.05$.
+In each model, the canonical link function is used: the logarithm for the negative binomial model and the identity function for the Gaussian model.
+In particular, in NB, it is assumed that $Y = \text{registered}$ and